piyushrai956/SpamDetection_NaiveBayesClassiffier/README.markdown

 - **`train.c`**: Implements the logic for training the Naive Bayes model using the provided spam and ham data.
 - **`test.c`**: Implements the logic for testing new emails and classifying them as spam or ham.
 - **`utils.c`**: Contains utility functions used across the project, such as string processing and probability calculations.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please submit a bug report or pull request on GitHub.
-For major changes, please open an issue first to discuss the proposed updates.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.